dh-developer/interview/React/Component Lifecycle.md

 There are several React lifecycle methods that help us manage the asynchronous and non-determinate nature of a Component during it’s lifetime in an app – we need provided methods to help us handle when a component is created, rendered, updates, or removed from the DOM.

+At the highest level, React components have lifecycle events that fall into three general categories:

+1. Initialization
+2. State/Property Updates
+3. Destruction

 Let’s first classify and define the life-cycle methods:

 ## The "Will's" - invoked right before the event represented occurs.